columbia/android_vendor_columbia_build/README.md

 ### emu
 Run the Android emulator

+Note: this hasn't been tested for a while...

 Note: this uses the stock kernel by default, please pass a -kernel option to boot a custom kernel (or the -k option for: -kernel arch/arm/boot/zImage)